My 10 Point Plan to Address Crime and Public Safety

 Deploy Mobile or Semi-Permanent Precincts in High-Crime Areas

 Establish temporary or semi-permanent police precincts in neighborhoods with elevated crime rates to improve police visibility, responsiveness, and community engagement.
+EVERYONE deserves a safe neighborhood!!!!

 Pass a Traffic Safety Ordinance Outlawing Standing in High-Traffic Areas